 Under the terms and subject to the conditions contained in the underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Morgan Stanley & Co.
 Incorporated, Lehman Brothers Inc., Bear, Stearns & Co.
-Inc., SunTrust Capital Markets, Inc. and First Union Securities, Inc. are acting as representatives, have severally agreed to purchase, and the selling stockholders have severally agreed to sell to them, the number of shares of our common stock indicated.
+Inc., SunTrust Capital Markets, Inc. and First Union Securities, Inc. are acting as representatives, have severally agreed to purchase, and the selling stockholders have severally agreed to sell to them, the number of shares of our common stock, or shares of our Series A preferred stock convertible into the number of shares of our common stock, indicated.

 NAME NUMBER OF SHARES

 Morgan Stanley & Co.

 Incorporated Lehman

 Brothers Inc.

 Bear,

 Stearns & Co.
 Inc.

 SunTrust

 Capital Markets, Inc.

 First Union

 Securities, Inc

-Total
+otal

 3,120,000 ======

 The underwriters are offering the shares of common stock subject to their acceptance of the shares from the selling stockholders and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock are subject to the delivery of legal opinions by their counsel as well as other conditions.
-The underwriters are obligated to take and pay for all of the shares of common stock offered by this prospectus if any shares are taken.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares are subject to the delivery of legal opinions by their counsel as well as other conditions.
+The underwriters are obligated to take and pay for all of the shares if any shares are taken.
 However, the underwriters are not required to take or pay for the shares covered by the over-allotment option described below.